floshin/acrolib/training/periodisation.md

 But how can technical and artistic progress be measured?
 It can be measured by criteria such as those of the code of points.
 Thus measuring progress is not the problem; it is obvious to any skilled acro coach.
 The question is rather: How can we create a progressive overload in regard to technical execution and artistic expression?
 Because becoming stronger or working with more volume or having more endurance, all of that will not in itself cause progress in execution and expression.
 They are requirements for better technical execution and artistic expression to a degree, but they aren't the same.

-#### Overload of Technical Execution
+#### Progress in Technical Execution

-An overload of technical execution or simply a progress in technical execution can be described with "doing better more often".
+Progress in technical execution can be described with "doing better more often".

 (1) **Skill Acquisition:** At first an acrobat may not be able to perform an element at all.
 Then he may be able to perform it sometimes.
 Then he may be able to perform it most often, then almost always and finally (ideally) always.
 This phase we can describe as skill acquisition and in this phase or rather *preceeding* this phase, progression of intensity and volume is essential, as it provides the necessary basis for the skill.
 In this phase of skill acquisition, not much volume is required, rather the minimum amount of work needed to learn with utmost concentration.